 What are warts?

-Warts, also called verrucae, are benign skin tumors caused by a virus (human papillomavirus, HPV).
+Warts, also called verrucae, are benign skin tumours caused by a virus (human papillomavirus, HPV).
 They are common on the feet, especially on pressure points such as the heel or ball of the foot.
-Warts can be painful, especially when walking or standing, and are contagious with direct contact or through moist floors.
+Warts can be painful, especially when walking or standing, and are contagious on direct contact or through damp floors.

 Complaints